sveltejs/kit/documentation/docs/14-configuration.md

 An object containing zero or more of the following `string` values:

 - `assets` — an absolute path, or a path relative to `base`, where your app's files are served from.
 This is useful if your files are served from a storage bucket of some kind
-- `base` — a root-relative (i.e. starts with `/`) path that specifies where your app is served from.
-This allows the app to live on a non-root path
+- `base` — a root-relative path that must be prefixed with `/`.
+This specifies where your app is served from and allows the app to live on a non-root path

 ### prerender